 In 1960, the Winter Olympics came to Squaw Valley, California, a relatively unknown ski resort nestled in the Sierra Nevada mountains.
 This was the first time the Winter Games were held in the United States since 1932 and marked a significant moment for American winter sports.

 The selection of Squaw Valley as the host city was a bold move, as the resort was still in its early stages of development.
-However, with the vision and determination of organizers like Walt Disney, Squaw Valley was transformed into a world-class winter sports destination.
-The Games featured state-of-the-art facilities, including the first-ever artificial ice rink for speed skating, ensuring optimal conditions for the athletes.
+Still, with the vision and determination of organizers like Walt Disney, Squaw Valley was transformed into a world-class winter sports destination.
+The Games featured advanced facilities, including the first-ever artificial ice rink for speed skating, ensuring optimal conditions for the athletes.

 The 1960 Winter Olympics were a showcase of American ingenuity and hospitality.
+Worth adding: american athletes performed admirably, winning several medals and inspiring a new generation of winter sports enthusiasts.
 The opening ceremony, produced by Walt Disney, was a spectacular display of pageantry and entertainment, capturing the imagination of audiences around the world.
-American athletes performed admirably, winning several medals and inspiring a new generation of winter sports enthusiasts.
 The Squaw Valley Olympics helped to raise the profile of winter sports in the United States and left a lasting legacy for the region.

 Lake Placid 1980: Miracle on Ice and Olympic Glory